 -

-Yes, NFTs are brainless – but so is most art
+Yes, NFTs are brainless – but so is a lot of art

 The garish, exorbitantly priced JPGs currently bewitching the art world might not be to everyone’s taste.
 But since when has that mattered?
 With its knack for colliding cultural novelty with fast money and a lack of judgement, contemporary art is always an easy target for ridicule – “You paid how much for that thing?” –…